kozo2/cyautoworkshop/vignettes/tmp.md

 - However, since table operations are essential, it is convenient to be able to operate them with R or Python.
   - RCy3 or py4cytoscape
   - py4cytoscape is Python clone of RCy3

-## Why do we need to automate?
-Why run a script when I could just use Cytoscape directly?

-- For things you want to do multiple times, e.g., loops
-- For things you want to repeat in the future
-- For things you want to share with colleagues or publish
-- For things you are already working on in R or Python, etc
-  - To prepare data for collaborators

 ## Automation with RCy3